-The scandalous true story of the duchess who became her beloved queen's blackmailer, published in a new and updated edition to coincide with the Golden Globe-winning film starring Olivia Colman, Emma Stone and Rachel Weisz.
+The scandalous true story of the duchess who became her beloved queen's blackmailer, published in a new and updated edition to coincide with the Oscar-winning film starring Olivia Colman, Emma Stone and Rachel Weisz.

 'An incredible story crackling with royal passion, envy, ambition and betrayal ...
 Field's account of the psychological power play between Queen Anne and her confidante is surely definitive.
 A tour de force' Lucy Worsley

 Sarah Churchill, Duchess of Marlborough (1660-1774), was as glamorous as she was controversial.
 Politically influential and independently powerful, she was an intimate, and then a blackmailer, of Queen Anne, accusing her of keeping lesbian favourites - including Sarah's own cousin Abigail Masham.